-Mr Richards has over 30 years' experience in mineral exploration in Australia, Southeast Asia and western USA.
-His career includes exploration and resource definition for a variety of gold and base metal deposit styles, and he led the team that discovered the multi-million ounce, high grade Vera-Nancy gold deposits in North Queensland.
-He has held senior positions with Battle Mountain Australia Inc, Delta Gold Limited, AurionGold Limited and was Managing Director of ASX-listed Glengarry Resources Limited from 2003-2009.
+Mr Richards has over 35 years' experience in mineral exploration in Australia, Southeast Asia and eastern Africa.
+His career includes exploration and resource definition for a variety of mineral deposit styles, and he led the teams that discovered Liontown's Kathleen Valley lithium deposit, as well as the multi-million ounce, high grade Vera-Nancy gold deposits in North Queensland.
+He has held senior positions with Battle Mountain Australia Inc, Delta Gold Limited, AurionGold Limited and was Managing Director of ASX-listed Glengarry Resources Limited from 2003 - 2009 and Liontown from 2010 to 2021.